What is Billions in Change?

 What is the timing to get these inventions to the public?

-Will your inventions be too expensive to implement?
+Will these solutions be too expensive to implement?

-All of the innovations will be affordable, and all are much simpler, more efficient, more useful, and less expensive in the long run than many of the alternatives.
+All of the solutions will be affordable, and all are much simpler, more efficient, more useful, and less expensive in the long run than many of the alternatives.

-At this point, we’re not necessarily delayed because of roadblocks, but rather because we have high standards for usefulness and efficiency.
-Every time our engineers think of a way to make one of the inventions smaller, simpler, less expensive, or more useful, we take the time to build and test the new design.
-We don’t want to put out an inferior product if there’s something we could have done to make it better.
+At this point, the delay has less to do with roadblocks and more to do with high standards for usefulness and efficiency.
+Every time the Stage 2 engineers think of a way to make one of the inventions smaller, simpler, less expensive, or more useful, they take the time to build and test the new design.
+No one wants to put out an inferior product if there’s something that could have been done to make it better.
 Unfortunately, all of that rethinking and redesigning takes time.
 This has been the case for both the Hans Free Electric™ bike and for Rain Maker.

 Can you discuss any new inventions on the horizon at Stage 2?

-We’re focused right now on making improvements to our current solutions and setting up processes for production and distribution.
-When those are in place, we’ll turn more of our attention to the other inventions we’re working on.
-We will discuss those as we’re able.
-Join us or follow Billions in Change on social media for updates.
+The focus right now is on making improvements to the current solutions and setting up processes for production and distribution.
+When those are in place, we’ll be able to talk about a few of the new ideas being developed.
+Join us or follow Billions in Change on Facebook, Twitter, YouTube, and Instagram for updates.